 Learn how to make this natural DIY Cuticle Cream.
 It will leave your nails feeling divine while the orange and lavender essential oils provide a relaxing aromatherapy experience.

-If you haven’t been in the habit of taking care of your nails either, you’ll find that using cuticle cream regularly will help keep your cuticles and nail folds healthy.
+If you haven’t been in the habit of taking care of your nails, you’ll find that using cuticle cream regularly will help keep your cuticles and nail folds looking great.
 It feels really good too.

 I like to exfoliate my hands before using the cuticle cream.
 They are super soft and smooth that way!